 Framework

 Your operating model was designed for a workforce that was entirely human.
-The agentic TOM replaces that assumption with three layers, each governed differently, each accountable for different decisions.
+The agentic TOM replaces that assumption with three layers: bots that execute, agents that decide, humans who govern.
+Each layer is governed differently, fails differently, and answers for different decisions.

 Governance layer